vit-research-group/vit-research-group.github.io/_pages/home.md

 permalink: /
 ---

-Our research group is directed towards understanding and solving some of the challenging and exciting problems in science by utilizing the power of computational and theoretical methods.
-Our mission is to shed light on the canopy of unexplored knowledge with the aid of computational methods based on classical and modern theories for understanding experimental observations.
+The research in our group is directed towards understanding and solving some of the challenging and exciting problems in science by utilizing the power of computational and theoretical methods.
+Our mission is to shed light on the canopy of unexplored knowledge with the aid of computational methods based on classical and modern theories.

-We seek to explore the origin of a diverse series of scientific phenomena with the aid of the above techniques.
+Towards this mission, we seek to explore the origin of a diverse series of scientific phenomena employing the computational methodologies.The research in our group strives to understand and model complex molecular process using effective theoretical and computational techniques for garnering valuable insights into the process at a quantitative level.
 By doing so, we are also aiming at making science more interesting and fascinating for the researchers who practice it.
+To foster the importance of science in the academic community, students from different academic backgrounds are encouraged to work alongside with faculty on research projects.
+Moreover, we always welcome the passionate undergraduate students to explore the fascinating world of computational modelling techniques to instil the critical and analytical thinking skills in them.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">